ywx/FormatFortranIndentPlugin/readme.txt

 ﻿Format Fortran Indent Plugin
 ----------------------------
-A Code::Blocks Plugin to Format Source Code Indent for Fortran 95, Fortran 90 Source Code (free source form).
+A Code::Blocks Plugin to Format Source Code Indent for Fortran 95, Fortran 90 Source Code ( Free Format ).

 NOTE: It could not completely support "type", "function", "subroutine" statement.
 It could not support nonblock-do-construct.
 There are some known bugs in "if", "for", "forall", "where" statement in some cases.